akka/akka/akka-docs/src/main/paradox/typed/persistence-snapshot.md

 Java
 :  @@snip [BasicPersistentBehaviorTest.java](/akka-persistence-typed/src/test/java/jdocs/akka/persistence/typed/BasicPersistentBehaviorTest.java) { #snapshottingPredicate }

-When a snapshot is triggered incoming commands are stashed until the snapshot has been saved.
-This means that the state can safely be mutable although the serialization and storage of the state is performed asynchronously, since the state instance will not be updated by new events until after the snapshot has been saved.
+When a snapshot is triggered, incoming commands are stashed until the snapshot has been saved.
+This means that the state can safely be mutable although the serialization and storage of the state is performed asynchronously.
+The state instance will not be updated by new events until after the snapshot has been saved.

-During recovery, the persistent actor is using the previously saved snapshot to initialize the state and then events after the snapshot are replayed using the event handler to recover the persistent actor to its current (i.e. latest) state.
+During recovery, the persistent actor is using the latest saved snapshot to initialize the state.
+Thereafter the events after the snapshot are replayed using the event handler to recover the persistent actor to its current (i.e. latest) state.